-When it comes to mental health and overall well-being, two neurotransmitters often take center stage: serotonin and dopamine.
+When it comes to mental health and overall well-being, two neurotransmitters often take center stage: serotonin vs dopamine.
 Known as the brain’s “happy chemicals,” they regulate mood, motivation, and more.
 Although they are sometimes discussed interchangeably, serotonin and dopamine have distinct roles and functions in the body.
-By understanding these differences and how to naturally boost these neurotransmitters, you can better support your mental health.
+By understanding these differences and how to boost these neurotransmitters naturally, you can better support your mental health.

 While serotonin focuses on maintaining a balanced mood, dopamine is the driving force behind your sense of accomplishment and desire.
 Together, they create a harmonious system that supports emotional and cognitive well-being.